roadsidemultimedia/Docs/customize/overriding-default-css.md

 The reason that you’re required to do this, is because of the way heirarchy works in CSS and especially in LESS.
 We are using a new convention, specifically that inside the core and extensions we do not use ID based selectors… e.g. `#page`

-These are reserved for **user** customizations, because a single ID in a CSS selector can over power a long chain of class based selectors.
+These are reserved for **"user"** customizations, because a single ID in a CSS selector can over power a long chain of class based selectors.

 **ID**
 ~~~ .css